 Attractive, readable page design is also vitally important.
 I have designed the pages of everything from poetry and novels to coffee-table art books, children’s literature, and technical manuals.

 I will work with you to decide the best way to get your book printed.
 Print-on-demand is certainly a good option, but Amazon is not the only possibility.
 Short-run digital printers can also sometimes be a better choice.
 Depending on the book and your plans for it, a longer print run at an offset house may in fact be the most cost-effective way to go.
 In some cases, a combination of more than one of these methods will best fill an author’s needs.
 I have worked with all kinds of printing companies and can help you choose the best way (or ways) to go.
 I will also make sure that your book files are prepared to the correct specifications for your chosen supplier, whether print-on-demand or a conventional printer—or both.
 I can also upload the files and work with the printer throughout the process, including checking proofs for any potential issues.
+If you choose, I can also take on production management and deal directly with the printer for you.

 I will prepare your book’s files for the printer.
 It is especially important that the cover files—including the back cover, barcode, spine, and bleeds—are to industry standards, so that they print correctly.